NicoVIII/Recommendations/adult-games.md

 # Adult Games

 This page contains my recommendations for adult games.
-This means that these games contain sexual content and is only suitable for adults.
+This means that these games contain sexual content and are only suitable for adults.

 ### Acting Lessons (2018)